 An internationally recognized and published designer, David began his career with the Ontario Ministry of National Resources in his native Canada.
 He studied architecture at Cornell University, attended the Nova Scotia College of Art and Design, and received an MFA in graphic design from Yale University.
 He is also an award-winning organic garden designer.

 David gives workshops and lectures on the discipline and value of wayfinding design at educational institutions and industry associations across the United States and around the world.
-He is a past President and Board Member of the Society for Environmental Graphic Design (SEGD), and recently completed his term on the National Board of AIGA.
+He is a past President and Board Member of the Society for Experiential Graphic Design (SEGD), and recently completed his term on the National Board of AIGA.
 David is author of the award-winning volume The Wayfinding Handbook: Information Design for Public Places, published by Princeton Architectural Press.
 He was named Fellow of SEGD in 2009, and Chair of SEGD’s Past Presidents Council in 2011.